dpmcintyre7/syringe_pumps/README.md

 For PHD2000
 ![PHD 2000](https://github.com/CIDARLAB/syringe_pumps/blob/main/pump_connections/phd2000_pic.PNG)
 1. Connect USB-serial adapter to computer
-2. Connect DB-9 serial to serial to RJ-11 adapter
+2. Connect DB-9 serial to RJ-11 adapter
 3. Connect RJ-11 cable to adapter and to the RS-232 IN port of the pump with address 00
 4. If chaining, connect second RJ-11 cable to RS-232 OUT port of the pump with address 00 and the RS-232 IN port of the pump with address 01.
 5. Continue connecting the RJ-11 cables to the pumps in address order (can only connect max 99 pumps)